New exhibitions throughout the city and more Black History Month events

 Various times and locations

 Black History Month celebrations are in full effect in Chestnut Hill.
-Events include performances by the Paul D. Best & The Black Boys Makin’ Noise Storytelling Troupe and African dance performance and instruction by SNAP Co.
-Dance Group.
+Events include performances by the Paul D. Best & the Black Boys Makin’ Noise Storytelling Troupe and African dance performances and instruction by SNAP Company Dance Group.
 Comic book shop Multiverse Philly will host a podcast recording to celebrate Sun Man, one of the first created Black action figures.
-There will also be a wood making workshop, a Beyoncé themed danced party, a sweetgrass baskets exhibition, and more.
+There will also be a wood-making workshop, a Beyoncé-themed dance party, a sweetgrass baskets exhibition, and more.

 Ain’t No Back to a Merry-Go-Round